Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit: Derivation of the macroscopic entropy balance equation

-The prefactor in (\ref{WKB-ansatz}) only appears within the $R$ in (\ref{key_results}), as a compensation between $e_p$ and $Q_{ex}$ \cite{qian-jjh,qian-98-jcp,qian-eec-01}.
-While their explicit forms have been difficult to obtain in general (see Appendix \ref{app-B-2}), $R_1=0$ and $R(\vx,t)$ becomes independent of $\vx$ for an Ornstein-Uhlenbeck process \cite{Onsager-Machlup-1953} which is a consequence when the central limit theorem exists.
-The $R$ aside, the emergent macroscopic nonequilibrium thermodynamic structure is completely determined by $\vb(\vx)$, $\mD(\vx)$, and most importantly $\varphi(\hat{\vx},t)$ as an irreversible thermodynamic process.
+The prefactor in \eqref{WKB-ansatz} only appears within the $R$ in \eqref{key_results}, as a compensation between $e_p$ and $Q_{ex}$ \cite{qian-jjh,qian-eec-01}.
+While their explicit forms have been difficult to obtain in general (see Appendix \ref{app-B-2}), $R_1=0$ and $R(\vx,t)$ becomes independent of $\vx$ for an Ornstein-Uhlenbeck process with linear drift $\vb(\vx)=\mB\vx$ and constant non-degenerate diffusion $\tfrac{1}{\alpha}\mD$.
+In fact, according to the precise WKB ansatz \eqref{precise-WKB-ansatz-OU} in this case, $R_{1}=0$ and $\nabla\nabla\nabla\varphi\Theta=0$ as $\varphi$ is quadratic, and therefore,